Emotional health assessment and treatment for UCSF employees

 - Tips for managers and leaders

-- Well-being town halls: These are monthly, hour-long department/division-wide structured meetings facilitated by a Department of Psychiatry faculty member.
-Please contact Margo Pumar, MD, if you would like to set up one for your department/division.
+- Well-being town halls: These are monthly, hour-long department/division-wide structured meetings facilitated by a Department of Psychiatry and Behavioral Sciences faculty member.

-- Resilience small groups: These 45-min long small group meetings (maximum 12 people) that are open to members of a unit and led by a member of the Department of Psychiatry.
-Please contact your unit chief if you are interested.
+- Resilience small groups: These 45-minute small group meetings (maximum 12 people) are open to members of a unit and led by a member of the Department of Psychiatry and Behavioral Sciences.

 We also understand that UCSF has partnered with other health care delivery systems to enhance our mission.
 The online resources are available to all of our partners, as are the department/division well-being town halls.
 The department/division resilience small groups are primarily for UCSF employees, but employees at our partner institutions are welcome to sit in.